Allesley: History

 The Birmingham Road running through the village was part of the turnpike trunk road laid out between Holyhead and London in 1821–1824 by Thomas Telford.
-A toll house stood at the junction of Holyhead Road and Allesley Old Road, but the tolls were withdrawn by an act of Parliament in 1871 and the toll house demolished in the mid-1930s.
+Allesley Toll House was built at the junction of Holyhead Road and Allesley Old Road.
+It was rare in that it allowed payment to be taken on two roads simultaneously.
+Tolls were discontinued under the Annual Turnpike Acts Continuance Act 1871.
+The toll house was demolished in the mid-1930s.

 Allesley included the Browns Lane Jaguar car plant and its national showroom, which closed in the late 1990s.
 Wood-veneer trim production for Jaguar continued until the mid-2000s, after which the land was sold to developers.
-An Amazon fulfilment centre is now one of the businesses on the site.
+An Amazon fulfilment centre opened on the site in 2018.